kivy/python-for-android/doc/source/recipes.rst

 your own recipe.
 The formal reference documentation of the Recipe class can be found in the `Recipe class <recipe_class_>`_ section and below.

+Check the `recipe template section <recipe_template_>`_ for a template that combines all of these ideas, in which you can replace whichever components you like.

 The basic declaration of a recipe is as follows::

   class YourRecipe(Recipe):